 - I’d recommend booking hotels and tours in advance online using your credit card.
 It simplifies things and cuts down the amount of cash you need on hand.

 - If you’ve got pesos left over at the end of your trip, spend them!
-You’ll get a lousy rate transferring them back to US dollars or Euros.
+You’ll get a lousy rate transferring them back to US dollars or euros.
 Buy some souvenirs in Buenos Aires to take home with you.

 Safety and security considerations